-MATH 1412: College Trigonometry
+MATH 1412 : College Trigonometry

-This course is the second semester of a two semester exploration of Precalculus topics and meets the prerequisite for Calculus I. Trigonometric functions of real numbers, trigonometric identities, polar coordinates and conics are studied.
+This course is the second semester of a two semester exploration of Precalculus topics.
+Topics include trigonometric functions of real numbers, trigonometric identities, polar coordinates and conics.
 The binomial theorem is also introduced.
-Graphing technology will be used.
+Graphing technology is used.
 Taking MATH 1411 and MATH 1412 suffice as the prerequisite for Calculus I. Cannot take both MATH 1411-1412 and MATH 1413 for credit.
-A graphing calculator without a CAS (Computer Algebra System) is required; Texas Instruments TI-83 or TI-84 recommended.
 Prerequisite: MATH 1411.
-Meets SUNY General Education requirements in Mathematics and Quantitative Reasoning.